fedepiro96/APAD-project/README.md

   - apply them both to P and R
 - Prepare slides (file benci-pirona.pdf)(the presentation will last 15 minutes per person) explaining the chosen algorithms, your implementations, and their applications to a toy example.

-## Pandas: file benci-pirona.ipynb https://github.com/fedepiro96/APAD-project/blob/master/benci-pirona.ipynb
+## Pandas
+Next steps are reported in the notebook benci-pirona.ipynb https://github.com/fedepiro96/APAD-project/blob/master/benci-pirona.ipynb

 Until now we have only used the name of the cities and their corresponding position.
 We now use the remaining data.